t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 # Conclusions and Next Steps {#sec6}

 This Internet Draft provides IoT security researchers, system designers and implementers with an overview of both operational and security requirements in the IP-based Internet of Things.
-We discuss a general threat model, theats, state-of-the-art, and security challenges.
+We discuss a general threat model, threats, state-of-the-art, and security challenges.

 Although plenty of steps have been realized during the last few years (summarized in {{sec4-1}}) and many organizations are publishing general recommendations ({{sec4-3}}) describing how IoT should be secured, there are many challenges ahead that require further attention.
 Challenges of particular importance are bootstrapping of security, group security, secure software updates, long-term security and quantum-resistance, privacy protection, data leakage prevention -- where data could be cryptographic keys, personal data, or even algorithms -- and ensuring trustworthy IoT operation.
 All these problems are important; however, different deployment environments have different operational and security demands.
 Thus, a potential approach is the definition and standardization of security profiles, each with specific mitigation strategies according to the risk assessment associated with the security profile.
 Such an approach would ensure minimum security capabilities in different environments while ensuring interoperability.